 Am I the Family Scapegoat?
 7 Signs You’re Carrying the Blame (and How to Heal)

-Have you ever left a family gathering feeling like you were the problem — even though you didn’t do anything wrong?
+Have you ever left a family gathering feeling like you somehow ruined everything, even though you barely said a word?

-If there’s conflict, you’re accused of “starting it.”
+If there’s tension, you’re accused of “starting it.”

-Even when you try your hardest to keep the peace, it’s never enough.
+Even when you stay calm, apologize, or bend yourself into knots to keep the peace — it’s never enough.

 If this sounds familiar, you may have been pushed into a painful role you never asked for: the family scapegoat.